 Hijinx Pawb offers a Wales-wide network of community drama courses for everyone who wants to act, regardless of ability or experience.

 Alongside, Hijinx offers an award-winning, specialist training programme, which empowers staff in a wide range of businesses with the confidence and skills to communicate well with vulnerable customers.

-Hijinx is generously supported by the Arts Council of Wales, The Esmée Fairbairn Foundation, Lloyds Bank Foundation and BBC Children in Need.
+Hijinx is generously supported by the Arts Council of Wales, the Esmée Fairbairn Foundation, the Morrisons Foundation, the Rayne Foundation and Lloyds Bank Foundation.